S. 522: Credit Union Board Modernization Act

 Newly chartered federal credit unions

-For their first 5 years, they would still have to hold monthly board meetings with no reduced schedule available.
+For their first 5 years, they stay on monthly board meetings with no option to reduce the schedule, regardless of their ratings.

 Federal regulators

-Supervisors would have to keep using examination ratings to determine which credit unions qualify for 6 required meetings a year and which must stay at 12.
+Examiners would keep using their existing rating system to sort which credit unions qualify for 6 meetings a year and which stay at 12.

 Share this story